Course Outline

 Requirements

-• Basic computer skills and proficiency in standard operations.
+• Basic proficiency in computer operations.

 21 Hours